M-Meydan/FxResult/README.md

 ## Purpose

-FxResults simplifies business logic, improves consistency, and enables safe, expressive workflows by avoiding exceptions for expected outcomes.
+FxResult simplifies business logic, improves consistency, and enables safe, expressive workflows by avoiding exceptions for expected outcomes.
 It provides a consistent way to handle operations that can either succeed with a value or fail with a structured error.

 - **Uniform Return Types**: All services, handlers, and commands return `Result<T>`, creating a consistent and composable flow.
 - **Exception-Free Business Logic**: Use `.FailIf()`, `.ThenTry()`, and `.OnFailure()` to avoid `try/catch` for known failure conditions, keeping control flow explicit and testable.